helsingborg-stad/coding-conventions/server/php.md

 ```

 ## Public functions
 All plugins may have some functions that should be swift and easy to implement in other plugins or themes.
 These function should be placed in a single file called Public.php.
 This function is the only file containing function that doesn't have to be object orientated.
+They should however only be wrappers of code contained in classes.

 ## Vendor packages
 You may use any vendor package that is required, but it should be implemented as loose as possible (eg. with wrapper functions).
 This is because there may be a need to replace it in the future.
 The formatting of vendor packages (PSR/PEAR etc) is not important, but they shoould be object orientated.